 Captions Should Tell A Story

 In addition to hashtags, you need to add captions to your photos before posting.
 What’s going on in your photo?
 Fans want to connect with you on a personal level, so tell them a story!
-Post a few photos in real time, documenting the lead-up to a show, a day on tour, a trip to the zoo, etc.
+Post a few photos in real-time, documenting the lead-up to a show, a day on tour, a trip to the zoo, etc.

-Humor is always welcome 🙂
+Humor is always welcome.

 Timing is Everything

 It’s vital to track which times your fans engage with your posts.
 Posting at 2 am on a Saturday might work perfectly for an EDM DJ, but it’s not a great strategy for an older folk singer.
 Think about your target fan, and when they’re most likely to be scrolling through Instagram.
-If you need help with this, there’s a great website called Iconosquare that connects with your account and gives you detailed analytics on your followers and their engagement.

 I caution you to be selective about what you cross-post to socials.
 You want to tell a separate story on each of your socials to get people to join you, and not get fatigued by the same posts across channels.
-Once in awhile, it’s perfectly OK to cross-post.
+Once in a while, it’s perfectly OK to cross-post.